louislee7/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+// Sessions allow the server to store information, authentication information(cookies) in particular, to so that the client does not have to re-enter credentials on the same device again.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+// bcrypt provides various hashing functions and allowing you to implement saltings either manually or automatically.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+// It hashes the round multipole times so that the attacker needs to know not only the hashing function but also how many rounds were used to generate the hash.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+// The header, the payload, & the signature.

 ## Project Set Up